Capacity development

 our research, learning and innovation agenda

-• A Drylands Leaders Programme – aimed at early career professionals who aim to grow their expertise on drylands and the tools that they need to be future leaders on drylands food security early action and related issues.
+• Dryland leadership: This pathway is for early career professionals who aim to grow their expertise on drylands and the tools that they need to be future leaders on drylands food security early action and related issues.

-• Continuing education – taught and self-study short professional and technical courses co-developed and delivered with regional institutions.
+• Continuing education: This pathway aims to develop capacities through taught and self-study short professional, technical and academic courses, designed and delivered with regional institutions.

 Contact us for more information or to discuss collaboration: